 Challenges facing the Indonesian aviation industryEven before the pandemic, despite the growth of the aviation market, the aircraft industry in Indonesia has been facing challenges of poor maintenance, safety issues, and lack of support.
 There were more than a hundred serious aviation incidents in the past decade and the nation's flagship airline, Garuda Indonesia, also has been having financial issues long before the COVID-19 travel restrictions.

-Despite the growth of the aviation market, the aircraft industry in Indonesia faces challenges of poor maintenance, safety issues and lack of support.
-Between 2013 and 2018 Indonesia recorded a total of 94 serious aviation accidents.
-According to Aviation Safety Director of the Ministry of Transportation, Indonesia’s aircraft security system is lagging behind due to the limited personnel, technology, and obedience in following the SOPs.
-Because of this, Indonesian government is establishing the National Aviation Security System Integration/NASSI 2014-2024, an integrated security system for all airports in Indonesia.
-As an initial step, NASSI will be applied in five Indonesian airports, which are Soekarno-Hatta, Kualanamu, Juanda, Ngurah Rai, and Sultan Hasanuddin.
+According to the Aviation Safety Director of the Ministry of Transportation, Indonesia’s aircraft security system is lagging due to the limited personnel, technology, and obedience in following the SOPs.
+As an effort to improve this, the Indonesian government is establishing the National Aviation Security System Integration/NASSI 2014-2024, an integrated security system for all airports in Indonesia.
+As an initial step, NASSI will be applied in five Indonesian main airports, which are Soekarno-Hatta, Kualanamu, Juanda, Ngurah Rai, and Sultan Hasanuddin.
 By 2024, NASSI is expected to be implemented in all Indonesian airports.